-Example 3.1 shows how to use keys F17 and F18 in the PCF.
+Example 3.1, "Example 3-1 Sample Procedure for Creating a PCF" shows how to use keys F17 and F18 in the PCF.
 Note that this is an example only and does not necessarily represent an actual PCF for a product.
 A description of the callouts follows the example.